How Do I Register?

 Registration pays for 8 Rec or Academy games and practices, and a limited group insurance.
 Registration also pays for all club services including field maintenance, concessions, websites, communications, and club management.
 Fall Season begins right after Labor Day.
 Spring Season begins typically on the first weekend in March.
 U4/U5/U6 players receive free 1st season T-Shirts and post-season medals.

 What about Birth Certificates?
 When are they required – Where do I send a copy?

 When a player is “New” to ESC or to GotSoccer, the online player management system, a copy of the birth certificate must be sent to the club Registrar, Pat Morgan at the following address:

 Pat Morgan c/o ESC, PO Box 955 Edmond, OK 73083

 Do I have to purchase anything else?
 How much, and, what does it include?

 Players must have an age-appropriate ball; wear shin guards and Official ESC uniform for your division and age group.
-These items may be purchased at Soccer USA or Athletic Village.
+These items may be purchased at Soccer USA.
 Prices vary depending on the age of the player.

 Where do I get the uniforms?
 Can we buy different uniforms?

 Rec Uniforms may be purchased at Soccer USA at 1279 W. Danforth in Edmond.
 All ESC players must wear ESC approved uniforms.
-U4/U5/U6 players receive a free T-Shirt on their first sign up at ESC.
-Returning players and coaches from this age group may purchase replacements at a reasonable price and receive them at the coach's meeting.
+U4/U5/U6 players receive a free T-Shirt on their first sign up at ESC and receive them at the coach's meeting.